parancibia/parancibia.github.io/_pages/about.md

 My research interests lie in the intersection between experiments and theory.
 I am particularly interested in the effects of spatial configurations in metapopulation and metacommunity dynamics.

-Places I conducted my research
+Places I conducted my research & given talks
 ------
 [Map of places I've given talks and conducted research](https://parancibia.github.io/talkmap.html)